-Ricardo Lopes has been Principal Oboe of the Portuguese Symphony Orchestra for over 30 years.
-He appears regularly as a soloist with many of the leading Portuguese orchestras, performing works of composers such as Mozart, Martinu, Haydn, Donizetti, Jorge Peixinho, Bruno Maderna and others.
+Ricardo Lopes has been principal oboist of the Portuguese Symphony Orchestra for over 30 years.
+He performs regularly as a soloist with many of Portugal's leading orchestras, playing works by composers such as Mozart, Martinů, Haydn, Donizetti, Jorge Peixinho, Bruno Maderna and others.

-Since 1995 he has been teaching at the School of Music and Performing Artes of Porto, developing a teaching project now widely acknowledged.
+He has been teaching at the Porto University of Music and Performing Arts since 1995 and has developed a teaching project that is now widely recognized.

-He is regularly invited to give masterclasses all over the country, as well as in some of the most prestigious oboe classes in Germany.
+He is regularly invited to give master classes throughout the country and to some of the most prestigious oboe classes in Germany.

-Ricardo Lopes appears frequently in recital and chamber music repertoire, having performed in Spain, Italy, France, Switzerland, Germany, Austria, Belgium, Macau, and Japan.
+Ricardo Lopes frequently performs in recitals and chamber music repertoire and has performed in Spain, Italy, France, Switzerland, Germany, Austria, Belgium, Macau and Japan.

-Ricardo Lopes holds a master’s degree in music performance and is currently finishing a Ph.
-D. in musicology in the NOVA University Lisbon.
+Ricardo Lopes holds a Master's degree in Music Performance and is currently pursuing a PhD in Musicology at the NOVA University of Lisbon.